Azure Data Factory - naming rules

-This article applies to version 1 of Data Factory, which is generally available (GA).
-If you are using version 2 of the Data Factory service, which is in preview, see naming rules in Data Factory version 2.
+This article applies to version 1 of Data Factory.
+If you are using the current version of the Data Factory service, see naming rules in Data Factory.

 The following table provides naming rules for Data Factory artifacts.